-Assuming the CBS deploys a total of £2m on new school projects over the next 12 months, these schools will see a financial benefit, based on savings and income from the CBS, of £2m - £4m over the lifetime of the system depending on how well the systems perform, inflation and mains electricity prices.
+Assuming the CBS deploys a total of £1.5m on new school projects over the next 6 months, these schools will see a financial benefit, based on savings and income from the CBS, of £1.5m - £3m over the lifetime of the system depending on how well the systems perform, inflation and mains electricity prices.
 To see how much a school near you could save with solar visit www.solarforschools.co.uk Find the school using the search box and then register to see the initial estimates.
-Note: it is not currently possible to deliver upfront savings to smaller schools unless they are in a very sunny location, but as mains electricity prices continue to rise, solar becomes an economically viable option on more and more schools.
+Note: it is not currently possible to deliver upfront savings to smaller schools unless they are in a very sunny location or are able to access grant funding, but as mains electricity prices continue to rise, solar becomes an economically viable option on more and more schools.